lukepur/data-resolver/README.md

 `lookup` | The value provided in the `value` property of the resolvable is used to extract specific data from the data context.
 It must be a string.
 See [Lookup Rules](#lookup-rules) for more details.
 `fn` | The value provided in the `value` property of the resolvable must be a string that points to the member name of a function in the [`context`](#resolve-function-parameters).
 The optional `args` array is used to specify the arguments which are passed to the target `fn` at resolve time.
 Each `arg` item can be a literal or a resolvable.
 See [fn resolvables](#fn-resolvables) for more information.
 `fnRefLookup` | The value provided in the `value` property of the resolvable must be a string that points to the member name of a function in the [`context`](#resolve-function-parameters).
 Unlike `fn`, the function is not invoked with `args`, but rather returns a reference to the function.
 This is useful, for example, to indicate an iteratee for a map `fn`.
 See [fnRef resolvables](#fnref-resolvables) for more information.
-`fnRefResolve` | The value provided in the `value` property of the resolvable must be a resolvable which resolves to a function.
-A reference to that function will be returned.
-This is useful, for example, when a fnRef is required to be generated from a runtime invoked factory.
-See [fnRef resolvables](#fnref-resolvables) for more information.

 ### Lookup Rules
 The string provided as the `value` property for a lookup resolvable is used to extract specific data from the complete data context.
 This mechanism can target specific properties (of any type) as well as use relative references to target data related to a specific subset.
 Furthermore, wildcard selection allows collecting related data from across multiple entities.
 The special characters used to define a path are detailed below.
 The result column is what would be returned if the [Example Data Structure](#example-data-structure) was used as the data context for the example usages.